lucasmsa/nameko-devex-solution/README.md

 - [x]  Enhance order service
     - Classes were organized in a different manner, adding an `OrderServiceMixin` and `OrderDetailServiceMixin` to the `OrdersService`
-    - Implemented a caching system using `lru_cache` for the
+    - Implemented a caching system using `lru_cache` for getting an order
     - Adjusted the `_create_order` method, calling the `get` method instead of listing products
     - The same was done for the `_get_order` **method, calling only the `get` method, boosting the application's performance
 - [x]  List orders rpc call